knowit-finland-javascript-guild/create-hybrid-mobile-apps-with-ionic-framework/README.md

     ``npm install -g @ionic/cli``

-    (Check if intalled with ``ionic -v``)
+    (Check if installed with ``ionic -v``)

-2. Clone this Git repository and run `npm install`.
+2. Clone this Git repository, go to the project folder, and run `npm install`.

-3. Start the development server by running the following command in your terminal:
+3. Start the development server by running the following command:

   `ionic serve`

 4. Open http://localhost:8100 in your web browser to view your app.

 5. If you want to use your browser to code, we recommend using the device emulation mode.
-Press F12 and then Toggle device emulation (Ctrl + Shift + M) and choose an emulated phone device.
+Press F12 and then Toggle device emulation (Ctrl + Shift + M or Cmd + Opt + M) and choose an emulated phone device.

 ![image](https://user-images.githubusercontent.com/16801415/230067428-53aa32a9-10d6-4d04-afd0-34d96a3ff293.png)